hughbric/frontend-api-challenge/README.md

 A JavaScript front-end single-page-app that interfaces with the Chitter API.

+## How to use:

+Clone the repo and navigate to the project directory.

+- Open `index.html` in a web browser to view and use the single-page-app.

+- To run the test suite open `specRunner.html` in a web browser.
+  - The testing framework is built from scratch in `spec/assert.js`

 Challenge:
 -------

-Write a small Twitter clone that will allow the users to post messages to a public stream.
+To write a small Twitter clone that will allow the users to post messages to a public stream.

-The task is to build a front-end single-page-app to interface with this API.
-You can do this in any framework you like, or in pure Javascript.
+The task is to build a front-end single-page-app to interface with the Chitter API.
 [The API documentation is here.](https://github.com/makersacademy/chitter_api_backend)

-Here are some interactions the API supports.
-Implement as many as you see fit.
+Here are some interactions the API supports:

 * Creating Users
 * Logging in
 * Posting Peeps
-* Viewing all Peeps *(I suggest you start here)*
+* Viewing all Peeps
 * Viewing individual Peeps
 * Deleting Peeps
 * Liking Peeps
 * Unliking Peeps

-We are looking for well tested, easy to read, easy to change code.
-This is more important than the number of interactions you implement.

-## Utilities you might find useful
+## Utilities

 * [The Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for making requests.
 * [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) for exploring the API.